omeka/omeka-s-enduser/docs/modules/datacleaning.md

 ---
 # Data Cleaning

-Data Cleaning An Omeka S module for low-level auditing and cleaning of resource metadata.
-It is designed to be used to prepare resource metadata for use in visualizations.
+The [Data Cleaning module](https://omeka.org/s/modules/DataCleaning){target=_blank} is for low-level auditing and cleaning of resource metadata.
+It is designed to prepare resource metadata for use in visualizations.

-Changes made in Data Cleaning cannot be easily undone, and can be destructive.
-Due to the powerful nature of the module, it can only be used by Global Administrator users.
+Changes made by Data Cleaning cannot be easily undone, and can be destructive.
+Due to the powerful nature of the module, it can only be used by Global Administrators.

 **Before running any audit, make sure you have a recent backup of your data.**

-Once you have [installed](index.md#installing-modules) DataCleaning, it will be added to the modules available on the left-hand navigation of your administrative view.
+Once you have [installed](index.md#installing-modules) Data Cleaning, it will be added to the modules available on the left-hand navigation of your administrative view.

 ## Running an audit
-From the main tab for Data Cleaning (found under modules in the left-hand navigation), click the "Prepare new audit" button in the upper right corner of the page.
+From the tab for Data Cleaning under Modules, click the "Prepare new audit" button in the upper right corner of the page.

-### Prepare Audit
+### Prepare audit
-This will open the Prepare audit form, which allows you to zero in on the data that you want to review and perhaps correct.
+This will open the "Prepare audit" form, which allows you to zero in on the data you want to review and perhaps correct.
 The form has the following Basic options:

 - **Resource type:** select the resource type you want to audit from a dropdown.
 Options are items, item sets, or media.